PecanProject/betydb-documentation/installing_the_betydb_rails_application.md

 # Installing the BETYdb Rails Application

-[Note: This guide is aimed at Rails developers and testers.
-If you are a Pecan developer, you may want to use the notes in the [Pecan Wiki](https://github.com/PecanProject/pecan/wiki/Installing-PEcAn#installing-bety) instead of or in addition to the notes below.]
+*Note:* This guide is aimed at Rails developers and testers.
+If you are a Pecan developer, you may want to use the notes in the [PEcAn documentation](https://pecan.gitbooks.io/pecan-documentation/content/installation/Installing-PEcAn.html) instead of or in addition to the notes below.

 # Prerequisites